-Recipient of the Michael Cuddigan Trust Award 2018, the Linda Hirst Contemporary Vocal Prize 2017 and a Leeds Lieder Young Artist 2018, French-born and London-based soprano Héloïse Werner was one of the four shortlisted nominees in the Young Artist category of the Royal Philharmonic Society Music Awards 2017.
+Recipient of the Michael Cuddigan Trust Award 2018, Linda Hirst Contemporary Vocal Prize 2017 and a Leeds Lieder Young Artist 2018, French-born and London-based soprano Héloïse Werner was one of the four shortlisted nominees in the Young Artist category of the Royal Philharmonic Society Music Awards 2017.
 The annual RPS Music Awards, presented in association with BBC Radio 3, are the highest recognition for live classical music in the UK.
 Described by The Stage as “a rising figure on the contemporary music scene” and by The CUSP Magazine as “one of the most exciting young sopranos emerging in the industry”, Héloïse is soprano & co-director for The Hermes Experiment.
-She is a also a composer, improviser and cellist.
+She is a also a composer and cellist.

-As a soloist, Héloïse has performed at London’s leading music venues including Royal Festival Hall, Wigmore Hall, Kings Place, St John’s Smith Square, Wilton’s Music Hall, LSO St Luke’s, St Martin-in-the-Fields, Blackheath Halls and Union Chapel, and been broadcast on BBC Radio 2, BBC Radio 3, Classic FM, Resonance FM and London Live.
-She also appeared at the 2016 BBC Proms as one of the two singers performing in Steve Reich’s Music for large ensemble with the Multi-Story Orchestra in Peckham’s car park.
+As a soloist, Héloïse has performed at London’s leading music venues including Royal Festival Hall, Wigmore Hall, Kings Place, St John’s Smith Square, Wilton’s Music Hall, LSO St Luke’s, St Martin-in-the-Fields, Blackheath Halls, Union Chapel, and been broadcast on BBC Radio 2, BBC Radio 3, Classic FM, Resonance FM and London Live.
+She was one of the artists for the RPS-winning “Schumann Street” produced by Spitalfields Festival 2017, and appeared at the 2016 BBC Proms as one of the two singers performing in Steve Reich’s Music for large ensemble with the Multi-Story Orchestra in Peckham’s car park.
 Recent operatic roles have included: Doctor in Maxwell Davies’ Kommilitonen!
 (Welsh National Youth Opera), Anya in Mannequin, a new one-woman video opera by Maria Vatenina (Tête à Tête Festival Opera), The Vixen in Janacek’s The Cunning Little Vixen (CUOS).
-She is also involved in the development of a new punk opera The Crocodile of Old Kang Pow by Darren Berry (from Penguin Cafe).
+She is also involved in the development of a new punk opera The Crocodile of Old Kang Pow by Darren Berry (Penguin Cafe).

 Héloïse is a founding member (vocals/cello) of five-piece folk band The Coach House Company who have released two original EP discs: The Coach House Company (2014) and Maiden Tales (2016).
-She is also a founding member of vocal ensemble SHARDS, who feature on Nils Frahm’s new album ‘All Melody’.
+She is also a founding member of vocal ensemble SHARDS, who feature on Nils Frahm’s new album All Melody.

 Héloïse was born in Paris and was a member of the ‘Maîtrise de Radio France’ for six years.
 At the same time, she studied the cello at the Conservatoire Maurice Ravel with Valérie Aimard.
 She then read music at Clare College, Cambridge, where she was also a choral scholar under Graham Ross.
 At Cambridge, she studied composition with Giles Swayne and won the 2011 Clare College Carol Competition.
 In 2009, she was awarded the ‘Creation Prize’ from the Conservatoire Maurice Ravel for her songs for piano and voice, which she performed as part of her cello final diploma.
 She completed her vocal studies with Alison Wells and coach Anna Tilbrook on the MMus course at Trinity Laban Conservatoire of Music and Dance as a Linda Pilgrim Charitable Trust Scholar, where she was a finalist in the Soloists’ & Roy Pleasance Competitions.
-She was also a Help Musicians UK Postgraduate Award holder and has appeared in masterclasses with Barbara Hannigan, Sir Thomas Allen, John Mark Ainsley and Eugene Asti.
+She was a Help Musicians UK Postgraduate Award holder and has appeared in masterclasses with Barbara Hannigan, Sir Thomas Allen, John Mark Ainsley and Eugene Asti.